The right level of SaaS burn

-On median and average, fast growing SaaS businesses are unprofitable.
-So what is the “healthy” level of burn to drive growth?
-We looked at the last 36 software IPOs to answer the question (going back to MongoDB in 2017).
+Fast growing SaaS businesses are usually unprofitable, but what is level of operating loss or burn is acceptable?
+We looked at the last 66 software IPOs to answer the question, going back to MongoDB in 2017.
 The data is below and observations follow.

-Revenue to burn is 3.5 : 1.
-That’s the acceptable level of SaaS burn.
-We arrive at that figure by looking at the median and average operating income which is -26% and -31% respectively.
-That’s 3.8x revenue to operating income and 3.2x, respectively.
-Since all of these companies are very successful (they IPO’d after all), it’s safe to say that so long as SaaS revenue is growing nicely and you’re retaining the customer, you’re allowed to lose money; just make sure to generate 3.5x as much revenue for every dollar of loss.
+Revenue to burn is 3.58x to 1.
+That’s the acceptable level of SaaS operating loss.
+In other words for every dollar of burn or operating loss, you need to be generating at least $3.58 of revenue.
+We arrive at that figure by isolating only those companies that are losing money.
+Note that while the median is 3.58x, the average is materially higher at 5.6x.
+Since all of these companies are very successful (they IPO’d after all), it’s safe to say that so long as SaaS revenue is growing nicely, you’re retaining the customer, and your burn isn’t out of control as per this ratio, you’re ok to burn.